094459/newsletter-oss-projects/README.md

 **aws-scps-for-sandbox-and-training-accounts**

 [aws-scps-for-sandbox-and-training-accounts](https://aws-oss.beachgeek.co.uk/3pf) is a collection of example Service Control Policies (SCPs) that are useful for sandbox and training AWS accounts.
 The SCPs deny API calls that change baseline account settings (contacts, billing, tax settings, etc.), have long-term financial effects (purchases and reservations) or operate outside allow-listed AWS regions or services. (#191)

+**awsesh**

+[awsesh](https://aws-oss.beachgeek.co.uk/4ad) is a command line tool for managing your AWS SSO sessions for those of you who are using AWS IAM Identity Centre (IdC).
+Whilst the repo provides pre built binaries for Mac, Linux, and Windows, you can also build from source too.
+There is a brief README with videos showing how this works - it is pretty simple to get up and running.
+If you are not using a vanity name for your IdC, then just use the prefix you see on the IdC dashboard when configuring this tool.(#208)

 **aws-sdk-python-signers**